EternityForest/KaithemAutomation/help.md

 Oftentimes you want to have something like the menu bars at the top of windows in desktop apps.
 An easy way to do this is to put your controls in a p element of class = "menubar"

+### Highlighting

+Making spans, paragraphs, etc stand out can be done by applying the classes "highlight", "specialentry", "error", or "warning".

+specialentry is used when an entry in a list is different from other entries, and might be used for things like \_\_methods\_\_ and admin users

+highlight is just a general purpose highlight for more important that usual entries

+error and warning should be used when a element is an error notification

+### Other Stuff

+At the moment, theming kaithem's built in widgets and things like that must be done by reading the the code as most of classes are not documented.
+However, where possible kaithem prefers semantic HTML to classes, so it should be relatively easy to figure out.

 The Internal Message Bus
 ------------------------